 - Monoamine oxidase inhibitors (MAOIs)

-Studies have been conducted to measure the effectiveness of pharmacological treatments on severe depression, with many finding that these medications can help reduce symptoms.
-One review of fourteen studies found that TCIs and SSRIs are effective in treating depression in patients under the age of 65.
+Studies have been conducted to measure the effectiveness of pharmacological treatments on major depressive disorder, with many finding that these medications can help reduce symptoms.
+One review of fourteen studies found that TCIs and SSRIs effectively treat depression in patients under 65.

 Cognitive Behavioral Therapy

-According to a study by Myrna M. Weissman, PhD and Gerald L. Klerman, MD (2015), interpersonal therapy starts by teaching the patient about depression and informs them that the chances for remission are high.
+According to a study by Myrna M. Weissman, Ph.D., and Gerald L. Klerman, MD (2015), interpersonal therapy starts by teaching the patient about depression and informing them that the chances of remission are high.

-- Healthy carbohydrates, which can help release the calming hormone, serotonin (whole grains, fruits, and vegetables)
+- Healthy carbohydrates, which can help release the calming hormone serotonin (whole grains, fruits, and vegetables)

 - Foods that are high in protein to help boost awareness (tuna, chicken, beans, and soy products)

-- Foods with Vitamin D (tuna or salmon)
+- Foods with vitamin D (tuna or salmon)

 - Foods high in mood-boosting selenium (beans and lean meat)